adrianagraybill/TakeHome-Project/README.md

 * Server PORT - 8000
 * Client PORT - 3000

+### Database
-* Database - This app runs on your local machine, make sure to have postgres installed on your local machine, here is the [link](https://www.postgresql.org/download/).
+* This app runs on your local machine, make sure to have postgres installed on your local machine, here is the [link](https://www.postgresql.org/download/).

+* Follow database.sql in this repo schema to create database and correct tables on your local machine.
+Futher instructions [here](https://www.postgresql.org/docs/9.1/tutorial-createdb.html)

 ## Running the Server
 * On your command line cd into the root of the server folder, then type ```nodemon``` to start the server and for it to stay running.